Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 i.e., the unitary \(A_l\) is applied only when the ancillary is in the corresponding basis state \(|l\rangle\).

-So our LCU quantum circuit will look as follows:
+So our LCU quantum circuit looks as follows:

-Let's apply the previous theory on our simple example based on a system of 3 qubits:
+Let's apply the previous theory on our simple example based on a system of three qubits:

-First we will need to define some unitary operations associated to the simple example presented above.
+First we need to define unitary operations associated to the simple example presented above.

 The coefficients of the linear combination are three positive numbers \((0.55, 0.225, 0.225)\).
 So we can embed them in the state of \(m=2\) ancillary qubits by adding a final zero element and normalizing their sum to \(1\):